Guillermo Chong

 Guillermo Baltazar Chong Díaz is a Chilean geologist and professor at the Catholic University of the North at Antofagasta, Chile.
 In 2018 he was named distinguished son (hijo ilustre) of Arica.
-The mineral chongite is named after him.
+The mineral chongite and the extinct fish Chongichthys are named after him.

 In 2011, together with Zulma Brandoni de Gasparini and others, Chong Díaz discovered a well-preserved fossilized skull of the family Metriorhynchidae.
 The team determined it to be a specimen of Metriorhynchus westermanni, an extinct marine crocodyliform.